madskristensen/FeedCollector/README.md

 This website aggregates the activities such as blog posts, Youtube videos an more from the ASP.NET and Web Tools team.

+## Theming

+You can customize the look and feel of the website using themes.
+The `default` theme is selected by default, but you can add others by dropping in a CSS file to the `themes` folder.

 ## 100% configurable

 Every single setting is set through configuration in the web.config file, including: